Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

 Dimensions: 20" x 72" (6- 20” x 8” panels, 1- 20” x 24”)

-“Existence Proceeds Essence," a self-portrait starting at five, beginning my journey into the unfathomable universe as a woman, at different stages of my essence, 5-25- 30-35-45-50-55-60 (puberty, childbearing, menopause) ascending each level the universal, connection with spirituality and consciousness.
+"Existence Proceeds Essence" is a self-portrait starting at five, beginning my journey into the unfathomable universe as a woman, at different stages of my essence, 5-25- 30-35-45-50-55-60 (puberty, childbearing, menopause), ascending each level to the universal, connection with spirituality and consciousness.

 Artwork Label Information: